On Air Now

 The Capital Weekender with MistaJam 7pm - 10pm

 In the midst of Pride month, where we celebrate the LGBTQ+ community, here are five documentaries you can watch to educate yourself on the history of gay rights and the struggles people in the community have faced.

-We are officially in June, meaning it’s the time where people all around the world celebrate Pride month and the LGBTQ community!
+We are officially in June, meaning it’s the time when people all around the world celebrate Pride Month and the LGBTQ+ community!

 We've rounded up five documentaries you can watch to celebrate Pride month.